 - Low-Sugar Version: Use a natural sweetener like honey or maple syrup instead of granulated sugar.

-- Spiced Version: Incorporate a pinch of cinnamon, nutmeg, or even a dash of ginger for a warm, aromatic flavor.
+- Spiced Version: For a warm, aromatic flavor, incorporate a pinch of cinnamon, nutmeg, or even a dash of ginger.

 - Savory Focus: Reduce the sugar and add a pinch of salt and pepper to emphasize the savory elements.